goversap/help/docs/2020/faq.md

 Screenshot from respective SAP Gateway system from SAP Gui menu: System->Status SAP System Data -> Details.

-## 4. Is there any way that I can pull the historic data?
+## 4. Is there any way that I can pull the historical data?

-Unfortunately the data is collected only when the Fiori Apps' Usage Plugin is active for the user, so there is no way to pull the historic data.
+Unfortunately, the data is only collected when the Fiori Apps' Usage Plugin is active for the user, so there is no way to pull the historical data.